PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

 The rate controller outputs torque commands for all three axis (roll, pitch and yaw) and a scalar thrust value, which need to be converted into individual motor thrust commands.
 This step is called mixing.

 It can happen that one of the motor commands becomes negative, for example for a low thrust and large roll command (and similarly it can go above 100%).
 This is a mixer saturation.
 It is physically impossible for the vehicle to execute these commands (except for reversible motors).
 PX4 has two modes to resolve this:
 - Either by reducing the commanded torque for roll such that none of the motor commands is below zero (Airmode disabled).
   In the extreme case where the commanded thrust is zero, it means that no attitude correction is possible anymore, which is why a minimum thrust is always required for this mode.
 - Or by increasing (boosting) the commanded thrust, such that none of the motor commands is negative (Airmode enabled).
   This has the big advantage that the attitude/rates can be tracked correctly even at low or zero throttle.
   It generally improves the flight performance.

   However it increases the total thrust which can lead to situations where the vehicle continues to ascend even though the throttle is reduced to zero.
   For a well-tuned, correctly functioning vehicle it is not the case, but for example it can happen when the vehicle strongly oscillates due to too high P tuning gains.

 Both modes are shown below with a 2D illustration for two motors and a torque command for roll <span style="color:#9673A6">r</span>.
-On the left motor
-<span style="color:#9673A6">r</span> is added to the commanded thrust, while on
-the right motor it is substracted from it.
+On the left motor <span style="color:#9673A6">r</span> is added to the commanded thrust, while on the right motor it is subtracted from it.
 The motor thrusts are in <span style="color:#6A9153">green</span>.
-With Airmode enabled, the commanded thrust is increased by
+With Airmode enabled, the commanded thrust is increased by <span style="color:#B85450">b</span>.
-<span style="color:#B85450">b</span>.
-When it is disabled,
-<span style="color:#9673A6">r</span> is reduced.
+When it is disabled, <span style="color:#9673A6">r</span> is reduced.

   ![Airmode](../../images/mc_pid_tuning/MC_PID_tuning-Airmode.svg)
 <!-- The drawing is on draw.io: https://drive.google.com/file/d/1N0qjbiJX6JuEk2I1-xFvigLEPKJRIjBP/view?usp=sharing
      On the first Tab
 -->

 If mixing becomes saturated towards the upper bound the commanded thrust is reduced to ensure that no motor is commanded to deliver more than 100% thrust.
 This behaviour is similar to the Airmode logic, and is applied whether Airmode is enabled or disabled.

 Once your vehicle flies well you can enable Airmode via the [MC_AIRMODE](../advanced_config/parameter_reference.md#MC_AIRMODE) parameter.